Marquinhos (footballer, born 1961)

-Club career
+Playing career

 Born in Rio de Janeiro, Anjos played with America (RJ), São Paulo, Goiânia, América (GO) and Fluminense de Feira in Brazil.

 Next he moved to Europe, first by playing with Portuguese side Académico de Viseu F.C. in the Primeira Liga (Portuguese First League) and moving to Oliveira do Hospital after.
-After one season in Portugal, he moved to Belgium where he played for Cercle Brugge K.S.V.
+After one season in Portugal, he moved to Belgium where he played for R.C.S.
+Brainois.

 Through a strong season in Belgium, Anjos had the opportunity to reach the elite of the European football, moving to Serbia (at that time still Yugoslavia) to represent Spartak Subotica.
 He was along Carlos Roberto Jatobá and Osvaldo Monteiro the second Brazilians to play in the Yugoslav First League (the first one had been Domingo Franulovic in 1957 with RNK Split).
 Anjos played for Spartak Subotica in the 1990–91 season.
 In the same season he left for HNK Rijeka, in the Yugoslav First League.

-In 1998 he played with FC Jazz in Finish Veikkausliiga.